Northumbria Sailing RYA

 On Pure Gallus you will have the opportunity to select your berth and pay accordingly.
 Singles go in the saloon or an aft cabin with doubles in the forecabin which has private ensuite facilities.
 Doubling up in the forecabin provides the cheapest deal.

 PRACTICAL CREWING My version of RYA Competent Crew.
 Three days, 0930-1700hrs onboard for up to four ideally, sometimes five, and you will be up to the Comp Crew standard.
 No experience necessary and no need to stay onboard overnight.
 This was very popular in 2022 and here we see Lorna, Mel, Sean, Emma & Jo, one being pregnant too.
-Cost £350.
-August 15 – 17th.
+Cost £350 weekday, £450 across two weekends.
+Next Course; March 21 – 23rd (FULL).
+‘We would like to say a thank you to you and Steve.
+We’ve had a brilliant few days.
+Steve is a great teacher and was so lovely and patient.’ – Jill

 This popular Course is now available stayover where you will spend two nights onboard away, if possible, from Royal Quays.
-There is a maximum availability of four persons onboard plus the instructor, and the prices vary according to the berth; Aft cabin; £495 for one person alone.
-Saloon; with limited stowage, £395.
-Forecabin with ensuite; £375 each for two sharing or £650 alone, when available.
-August 15 – 17th.
+There is a maximum availability of five persons onboard plus the instructor, and the prices vary according to the berth; Aft cabin; £495 alone, £350 each sharing, weekday, £595 (£450 sharing) weekends, Saloon; with limited stowage, £395 (495).
+Forecabin with ensuite; £375 (475) each for two sharing or £650 (750) alone, when available.
 ‘Your course was exactly what I wanted and I certainly feel more confident about a number of things.
 You explained things very clearly and all the repetition was helpful.’ – Gill .

 RYA COMPETENT CREW A 5 day, live aboard, course where you will learn ‘the ropes’ and to become a useful crew member.
 A good start to, perhaps, a lifetime boating.
 No experience needed.
 Cost, according to berth, from £695 (cabin sharing, £650 each).
 Or see Practical Crewing above.
-Next availability; May 20 – 24th (1 Place left), June 2 – 7th (FULL), September 23 – 27th (FULL).
+April 23 – 27th (FULL).
 ‘You were a pleasure to have as a guest, instructor and examiner.
 Your wisdom, advice and encouragement was much appreciated’ – Rachel

 RYA DAY SKIPPER PRACTICAL The key to bareboat charter, this course aims to get you to the ability ‘ to skipper a small cruising yacht safely by day in tidal waters with which the student is familiar’.
 Then you can be let loose to find your own adventures and provide endless anecdotes for you to enjoy telling.
 For Bareboat charter this is the first qualification to be obtained.
 Nevertheless in some areas, the Solent for example, a higher qualification is needed and UK tidal requested.
 Where’s Your Ticket?

 It is important that you are ready to take this important Course and, for minimum standards, check out on the web page Day Skipper Pre-Quirements.
 These standards and experience are expected at the time of booking.
 Cost, according to berth, from £750.
-Ask for more details if you possess the pre-quirements linked above.
-June 2 – 7th (FULL).
+This Practical Course is now packaged with autumn/winter classroom theory.
 ‘I was pleased with the way the course was organised, the instructions for preparation and attending, the fact that you were there waiting for me when I arrived, and your welcome both before and after we boarded.’ – Hassall.
 Course Review by Tim Edwards For a murky glimpse of a night sail try Night Sail

 Taster Days & Trips